steven-aj/static-press/README.md

 > [!NOTE]
 > StaticPress is derived from [Alex Fazio](https://github.com/afazio1)'s original work on [Obsidian Markdown Blogger](https://github.com/afazio1/obsidian-markdown-blogger) and has been heavily modified for a more feature-rich experience.
-> If you prefer simple, command-based tooling - please check out and support her work.
+> If you prefer a more simple, command-based tooling - please check out and support her work.

 **StaticPress** is an [Obsidian](https://obsidian.md) plugin built for users who enjoy managing static-site content from within a vault.
 It handles pushing and pulling markdown files between your vault and a target directory of choice - no fluff, no lock-in, no online service required.